 Being friendly, enthusiastic and making the effort to speak to everyone involved at the shoot or fashion show is a way of creating connections.
 Make a good impression on the job to ensure that you are recommended to their contacts.
 Casting calls are also the perfect time to impress.

 Model Networking Sites

 Join forums and networking sites.
 You will soon learn which ones are for you.
 Through these sites, you could meet some influential contacts that will be useful in your career.

-The industry is known for its competitive nature with each model out for themselves.
+The industry is known for its competitive nature with each high fashion and commercial model out for themselves.
 However, there will be some models who are willing to help each other.
 If you do a good deed for a model then hopefully they will return the favour.